Taking Stock 28 August 2025

 Just days earlier, a mining conference in Australia was told Santana was fully funded and that interested buyers should visit the secondary market.

-The sun sets a few times, and then we are told of a documented placement, an act of contrariness that needs a better explanation.
+The sun sets a few times, and then we are told of a documented placement, an act that needs a better explanation.

 As a minor shareholder in Santana Minerals, I expected a detailed summary of the global institutional interest, if not their names.